Hunting and Fishing

 HUNT

-We organize hunting for the European population of Eurasian bear in the North-Western part of Russia and for the Asian population in the Ural mountains and in the Eastern Siberia.
+This is the most popular and the least expensive brown bear hunt in Russia or in any other country.
+We organize hunting for the European population of Eurasian bears in the North-Western part of Russia and for the Asian population in the Ural mountains and in Eastern Siberia.
 These are some of the best hunts in the European part of Russia.
 The bear population during the past 20 years has been very stable.
-The usual trophy size is about 7 ft., although 8 – 8.5 ft. bears have been taken by our clients every year.
+The usual trophy size is about 7.5-8 ft. square, although 8.5- ft. bears have been taken by our clients every year.
 This bear is usually hunted by baiting during the spring or fall, by chance encounter while hunting other game during the fall.
-Sometimes hunted by breaking into their dens during hibernation, which is a very dangerous and adrenalin loaded hunt.
-The record bear (not registered) taken in the Pskov region in 1999 had a scull measured in excess of 27 inches.
 The success rate is about 90%.
 Some hunters take more than one bear.
-We recommend 30-06 or similar cartridge.
+We recommend using at least 30-06 or a similar cartridge.

 SEASONS